Updated on 9/7/2022

 What Are the Benefits of Cognitive Behavioral Therapy?

 Cognitive behavioral techniques and therapy aren’t an overnight solution, but progress can often be made in anywhere from 5 to 20 sessions.
-Compared to other psychotherapeutic treatments, CBT has a number of benefits, including:
+Compared to other psychotherapeutic treatments, cognitive behavior therapy has a number of benefits, including:

 - Cost: Cognitive behavioral therapy techniques can be more affordable than some other treatment options.
 Especially if they can be sought out through outpatient methods (for example, through self-help books and regular therapeutic sessions).

-- Proven Results: As noted earlier, CBT techniques are highly researched and proven to be effective.
+- Proven Results: As noted earlier, cognitive behavioral therapy techniques are highly researched and proven to be effective.
 They’re one of the most well-documented psychotherapeutic techniques, and have shown to be extremely effective for many mental health conditions.
-For example, CBT for PTSD can be extremely effective for many.
+For example, CBT for PTSD, or Post Traumatic Stress Disorder, can be extremely effective for many.

-- Flexibility: The multiple CBT strategies and CBT techniques available make for a large array of possible applications.
+- Flexibility: The multiple cognitive behavioral therapy strategies and CBT techniques available make for a large array of possible applications.
 Treatment can be found in books, inpatient treatment, and/or regular therapy sessions.
 All of this makes CBT a great option for a variety of personal situations and comfort levels.
 In-person and online options serve to further increase flexibility.

 - Non-Drug: CBT itself is a non-medicated approach, and it can be completed without the use of any medication or drugs.
 That said, it can be paired with medication when and if appropriate and under the supervision of a healthcare provider.